middlebury/college-handbook/content/ii-ug-college-policies/ug-policies/academics/summer-study.md

 d.
 Summer Study course registration:

 i.
 Students are not required to enroll in any Summer Study offering.
-Students who do enroll must have already matriculated: they may not take a Summer Study course in advance of their first semester or term as Middlebury students.
+In most cases, students who do enroll must have already matriculated: they may not take a Summer Study course in advance of their first semester or term as Middlebury students.

 ii.
 Summer Study course offerings will be announced the preceding winter or spring.
 Students will apply to the faculty member offering a particular course, and only those students receiving faculty approval will be permitted to register.
 Students will register via procedures announced by the Office of the Registrar.